MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_7_2_Createevent.md

 	- Click out of the question to save.

-19. Your survey is automatically saved and is now available for selection in Dynamics 365 Marketing areas such as emails and journeys.
+19. Your survey is automatically saved and is now available for selection in Dynamics 365 Customer Insights - Journeys areas such as emails and journeys.

 20. Click **All Projects** on the left menu.

 21. Locate the **Periodic customer feedback** project.
 Click the vertical ellipsis next to **Periodic customer feedback** then select **Rename**.
 Rename to **Post Event Surveys**.
 Click **Rename**.

-# Exercise 4: Create the marketing emails
+# Exercise 4: Create the emails

-1. Log into Dynamics 365 Marketing.
+1. Log into Dynamics 365 Customer Insights - Journeys.

 2. Create event email #1.